Where: | Athelstaneford, East Lothian at the Saltire Memorial in the Kirkyard, Main Street |

 Helpful Hints

-In 2024 the service should be on Sunday November 30th, at 2.30 pm with pipers performing beforehand from 1.45.
+In 2025 the service should be on Sunday November 30th, at 2.30 pm with pipers performing beforehand from 1.45 (to be confirmed).

 Don’t miss the display inside the Doocot behind the church which tells the story of the flag.